 Both court trials and insurance claims require evidence and following strict formalities.
-These are quite challenging for the average person, but part of routine for experienced attorneys.
+These are quite challenging for the average person, but routine for experienced attorneys.
 By hiring an Uber accident attorney, Henderson victims can save time, effort, and peace of mind.
 The attorney will take over all hassles and allow them to focus on recovering and getting their life back on the track.

 Waiting too long before contacting a lawyer is never a good idea.
 Gathering the necessary evidence and following the due procedures takes time.
 Some evidence may no longer be available several months after the accident.
 Witnesses may leave town or change phone numbers or addresses too.
 Finally, according to the Nevada statute of limitations, accident claims should be filed within two years.